Retiree Health-Benefit Changes

-As with any change in terms and conditions of employment, which include benefits, these changes are subject to the collective-bargaining process for represented employees.
+A: As with any change in terms and conditions of employment, which include benefits, these changes are subject to the collective-bargaining process for represented employees.
 We are committed to having all future retirees pay the same rates for the same benefits.
 The collective-bargaining process is ongoing.

-Retiree health benefits have never been guaranteed and are not “vested” in the same way that pension benefits are.
+A: Retiree health benefits have never been guaranteed and are not “vested” in the same way that pension benefits are.
 Any pension benefits you’ve already accrued are yours and can’t be changed.
 But retiree health benefits are separate and can be changed or eliminated at any time.
 UC has no plans to eliminate these benefits; they are important for recruiting and retaining our faculty and staff.

-C is facing a $24 billion unfunded liability for its pension and retiree health benefits, along with increasing annual costs.
+A: UC is facing a $24 billion unfunded liability for its pension and retiree health benefits, along with increasing annual costs.
 UC needed to find ways to control the costs and manage the unfunded liability to be able to sustain these benefits for the long term.
 Our benefits are an important component in recruiting and retaining excellent faculty and staff, but changes were needed to ensure we can continue to provide these post-employment benefits well into the future.

 Back in 2009, UC President Mark G. Yudof appointed a Post-Employment Benefits Task Force to develop recommendations for sustainable post-employment benefits.
 The task force, which included senior leaders, faculty, staff and retirees from around the system, conducted extensive consultation that included surveys, town halls at campuses and web chats.
 President Yudof continued the consultation process before finalizing recommendations that had the support of the Academic Senate, the Staff Advisors to the Regents and the Council of UC Staff Assemblies.
 He then brought those recommendations to the Board of Regents, which approved the measures in December 2010.

-Actually, few employers offer health benefits to retirees.
+A: Actually, few employers offer health benefits to retirees.
 A 2012 Kaiser Family Foundation study showed that 25 percent of employers with 200 or more employees nationwide still provide them.
 Many organizations that do offer them are evaluating changes as well.